 If your personality lends itself toward this, rework the end goal to be one of manageable excellence.

 You’re not failing.
 You’re not compromising.
 You’re presenting your best work by turning an impossible task into a possible one.

 Sometimes the struggle is simply not wanting to work alone.
 So, find someone to work with you.
 Not only will a partner cut down the time it takes to complete the task, it will also hold you accountable.
 And the fellowship time is a wonderful side benefit!

-Does your personality lend itself toward distraction?
+Does your personality lend itself toward distraction that makes tackling procrastination a challenge?
 Take our Planner Personality Quiz to find out!